Conductor Marek Janowski

 not differ at all.
 It's the same cast of course.
 Perhaps in

 the three larger operas there might be just a day of rest or so before the

 to the world your full conception?

 MJ: Ja, ja, more or less.

-BD: Just a
+BD: Just a hypothetical